Norman archer

 • Saxon farmers (greater Fyrd) now dig a ditch about 1.5 metres from the wattle and throw the soil back against the wattle hence creating a ditch and soil embankment that the Saxons can hide behind, shields are incorporated into the top of the wattle to provide further defense.

 • Saxon farmers (greater Fyrd) now cut stakes and plant them in the ditch to provide extra defense especially against horsemen.
+For analysis of the Bayeux Tapestry evidence for these anti-cavalry stakes, see our Observations - Caltrops page.

 Phase I – Initial Deployment (Morning)